Fiscal risk leads Bolsonaro to pay higher interest since Dilma - 07/08/2022 - Market

 The current cost of this bond is more than double the 6.51% promised by the National Treasury to be financed at the end of October 2019, amidst the approval of the Social Security reform in the National Congress.

-Fixed rate bonds are generally preferred by foreigners, but Brazilian investors also buy the paper.
+Fixed rate bonds are generally preferred by foreigners, but Brazilian investors also purchase the paper.

 In this modality, there is no automatic update by any index, such as inflation or the Selic rate.
 Buyers build into the calculation of how much to charge the Treasury their own expectations of price developments — thus, they avoid losing money.